Transport Phuket, than to move on

 Taxis, motorcycle taxis and tuk-tuks

 Taxis on the island are quite expensive compared to Bangkok, and a trip to the same distance as in Bangkok, Phuket will have to pay more in 2-3 times.

 Conventional branded taxi is presented in the form of taxi meter (taxi meter) and its very easy to get a taxi-meter and the checkered roof.
 This is the best way and the cheapest of all types of taxi.
 But, unfortunately, official taxis on the island in a deficit.
 Before the trip, don't forget to ask the driver to turn the meter on, otherwise at the end of the trip, he will tell you its a fixed price.

 Also the island has many private taxi drivers on the machines, which, although trying to look the same as the official taxis are not equipped with meters.
-Drive them at a fixed price be a bit more expensive than the official taxi.
+Drive them at a fixed price costing slightly more expensive than the official taxi.
 Be sure to negotiate the price in advance.

 Motorcycle taxi in Phuket are quite common and very cheap, but more dangerous than car taxis.
 Always wear a helmet.

 Tuk tuks in Phuket even more than a regular taxi.
 Tuk-tuks don't run on specified routes and operate like a taxi.
 They represent a very small Songthaew, i.e. modified for the transportation of people cars-trucks.
 Most often they're red (see photo), and sometimes yellow.
 Wherever you throw a glance in the tourist areas of Phuket, you will see everywhere have been waiting for you a tuk-tuk.